 4.5.
 Manufacturing a controlled substance – HS 11379.6

-Per Health and Safety Code 11379.6 HS, manufacturing a controlled substance is the crime where people make a controlled substance, like methamphetamines, ecstasy, heroin, cocaine, and opiates.
+Per Health and Safety Code 11379.6 HS, manufacturing a controlled substance is making a controlled substance, like methamphetamines, ecstasy, heroin, cocaine, and opiates.

-Note that if a person makes meth, and then transports the drug to sell it, prosecutors can charge the party under both:
+Note that if you make meth, and then transport the drug to sell it, prosecutors can charge you under both:

 - HS 11379.6, and